 Dr. James Smith Wallen was born in August 1809 in Kingston, Jamaica.
 He was the only son of Major Edward Pinnock Wallen and the former Eliza Archangel Mill.
-Her father commanded Fort Detroit after it was captured by the British.
-When Dr. Wallen was 5 years old, he and his mother went to live in Scotland.
-In 1833 Dr. Wallen graduated from the Royal College of Surgeons in England and continued his medical studies in Paris.
-Dr. Wallen practiced medicine for a short period of time in England and he was dispatched to Canada in 1834 during a Cholera outbreak.
+Dr. Wallen’s maternal grandfather commanded Fort Detroit after it was captured by the British.
+When Dr. Wallen was 5 years old, he and his mother went to live in Scotland and in 1833 Dr. Wallen graduated from the Royal College of Surgeons in England.
+He continued his medical studies in Paris and afterwards practiced medicine for a short period of time in England.
+Dr. Wallen was dispatched to Canada in 1834 during a Cholera outbreak.
 He was appointed a government surgeon in the 1837 rebellion.

 Dr. and Mrs. Wallen had a daughter named Mary Teeple Wallen born in 1842.
 His wife Mary died a short time later.

 Dr. Wallen moved to Morpeth in 1844.
-He subsequently practiced medicine in Ridgetown and Dresden before settling in Chatham.
+He subsequently practiced medicine in Ridgetown, Wardsville and Dresden before settling in Chatham.

 Initially Dr. Wallen and his family lived near the Town Line between Howard and Harwich Twp, Chatham-Kent.
 By 1854, the family was living on Adelaide Street in Chatham.

-Dr. Wallen died on the 18th of January, 1863 and he was buried at Maple Leaf Cemetery in Chatham.
+Dr. Wallen died on the 18th of January, 1863.
 After the death of her husband, Mrs. Wallen supported herself by teaching music.
 She died on the 1st of September 1910, in Blenheim.
-She was buried beside her husband at Maple Leaf Cemetery.
+Dr. and Mrs. Wallen were buried at Maple Leaf Cemetery.

-*His daughter Mary Teeple Wallen married Harvey Morris and their son, Dr. Wallen K. Morris became a doctor.
-He practiced in Detroit Michigan until his death on the 16th of Mary, 1928 at the age of 44.
+*His daughter Mary Teeple Wallen married Harvey Morris and their son, Dr. Wallen K. Morris practiced medicine in Detroit Michigan until his death on the 16th of Mary, 1928 at the age of 44.